SashaSansay/flow-adaptive/README.md

 # flow-adaptive.js

-Make your web apps look awesome on any device.
+Make your web apps look awesome on any device with zero dependencies.

 No more headaches with adaptive sizes in pixels!